X-Class: Text Classification with Extremely Weak Supervision: Experiments

 \subsection{Hyper-parameter Sensitivity in \our}

-Figure~\ref{fig:hyper} visualized the performance trend w.r.t. to the three hyper-parameters in \our, i.e., $T$ in class representation estimation, $P$ in document-class alignment, and $\delta$ in text classifier training.
+Figure~\ref{fig:hyper} visualizes the performance trend w.r.t. to the three hyper-parameters in \our, i.e., the limit of class words $T$ in class representation estimation, the PCA dimension $P$ in document-class alignment, and the confidence threshold $\delta$ in text classifier training.

-Intuitively, a class won't have too many highly relevant keywords.
-One can confirm this in Figure~\ref{fig:weight_classwords} as the performance of \our is relatively stable unless $T$ goes too large to 1000.
+Intuitively, a class doesn't have too many highly relevant keywords.
+One can confirm this in Figure~\ref{fig:hyper}(a) as the performance of \our is relatively stable unless $T$ goes too large to 1000.

 Choosing a proper PCA dimension could prune out redundant information in the embeddings and improve the running time.
 However, if $P$ is too small or too large, it may hurt due to information loss or redundancy.
-One can observe this expected trend in Figure~\ref{fig:pca} on all datasets except for NYT-Locations.
+One can observe this expected trend in Figure~\ref{fig:hyper}(b) on all datasets.

 Typically, we want to select a reasonable number of confident training samples for the text classifier training.
 Too few training samples (i.e., too large $\delta$) would lead to insufficient training data.
 Too many training samples (i.e., too small $\delta$) would lead to too noisy training data.
-Figure~\ref{fig:confidence_threshold} shows that $\delta \in [0.3, 0.9]$ is a good choice on all datasets.
+Figure~\ref{fig:hyper}(c) shows that $\delta \in [0.3, 0.9]$ is a good choice on all datasets.